netscaler/netscaler-helm-charts/citrix-cloud-native/charts/citrix-cpx-with-ingress-controller/README.md

 ## CRDs configuration

-CRDs can be installed/upgraded when we install/upgrade NetScaler CPX with NetScaler ingress controller using `crds.install=true` parameter in Helm.
-If you do not want to install CRDs, then set the option `crds.install` to `false`.
-By default, CRDs too get deleted if you uninstall through Helm.
-This means, even the CustomResource objects created by the customer will get deleted.
-If you want to avoid this data loss set `crds.retainOnDelete` to `true`.

-> **Note:**
-> Installing again may fail due to the presence of CRDs.
-Make sure that you back up all CustomResource objects and clean up CRDs before re-installing NetScaler CPX with NetScaler ingress controller.
+CRDs will be installed when we install NetScaler ingress controller via Helm automatically if CRDs are not installed in cluster already.
+If you wish to skip the CRD installation step, you can pass the --skip-crds flag.
+For more information about this option in Helm please see [this](https://helm.sh/docs/chart_best_practices/custom_resource_definitions/).

 There are a few examples of how to use these CRDs, which are placed in the folder: [Example-CRDs](https://github.com/netscaler/netscaler-helm-charts/tree/master/example-crds).
 Refer to them and install as needed, using the following command:
 ```kubectl create -f <crd-example.yaml>```